 Pointers for invalid traffic include:

-- Registration of duplicate users under the same affiliate or another traffic source.
+- Registration of duplicate users under the same partner/affiliate or another traffic source.

 - Suspicious activity within an account that signals connection or control by the publisher.